Auschwitz Museum denounces woman holding Nazi sign at Illinois protest

 The Auschwitz Museum and Memorial and Illinois' governor denounced the use of Nazi slogans at a Chicago protest to ease lockdown measures after a photo of a woman holding a sign with a German phrase circulated online.

-Dennis Kosuth, a registered nurse, captured the photo of a woman wearing an American flag mask and holding a sign in German that read "Arbeit macht frei," or "work will set you free," during a protest Friday at the Thompson Center.
+Dennis Kosuth, a registered nurse, captured the photo of a woman wearing a U.S. flag mask and holding a sign in German that read "Arbeit macht frei," or "Work will set you free," during a protest Friday at the Thompson Center.

 Full coverage of the coronavirus outbreak

-Kosuth told NBC News that the unidentified woman was one of several protesters that confronted him and his group.
+Kosuth told NBC News that the unidentified woman was one of several protesters who confronted him and his group.

-The woman said she is not a Nazi and had Jewish friends, according to Kosuth.
-NBC News was unable to identify and locate the woman in the photo for comment.
+The woman said that she is not a Nazi and that she has Jewish friends, according to Kosuth.
+NBC News was unable to identify and locate her for comment.

 The Twitter account of the Auschwitz memorial in Poland shared Kosuth's photo on Twitter and said the phrase on her sign was a "cynical illusion" given to prisoners at the death camp.